cart0113/pyjack/doc/source/index.rst

 .. sectionauthor:: Andrew Carter <andrewjcarter@gmail.com>.

-The :mod:`pyjack` is a small debug / test module that allows you to:
+pyjack is a debug/test/monkey-patching toolset that allows you to reversibly replace *all* references to a function or object in memory with a proxy function or object. pyjack's has two major functions:

-* Connect a 'spy' function to almost any python function.
-This spy function is called instead of the original function.
-The original function is passed to the spy function along with all args, kwargs so you can call the original function; modify the args, kwargs first, print a debug message, then call it; not call the function, just log it or print a debug message; etc. etc.
+* :func:`connect` can connect a 'proxy' function to almost any python function/method.
+This proxy function is called instead of the original function.
+However, the original function is passed to the proxy function along with all args, kwargs so you can do things like:

+  - Modify the args, kwargs first, print a debug message, then call the original function
+  - Not call the function, rather just log it and print a debug message

+  etc. etc. -- it's all up to you.

-* Provides a convenience function :func:`replace_all_refs` which can be used to replace all references to a object with references to another objects.
+* :func:`replace_all_refs` can be used to replace all references to a object with references to another object.
+This replaces all references in the _entire_ memory space.

 Here's a quick example:

 .. automodule:: quickexample_doctest

-Overall, the main purpose of pyjack is for debugging, unit testing, etc.  For
+Overall, the main purpose of pyjack is for debugging, unit testing, general purpose monkey-patching, etc.  For example: a
-example:

 * using pyjack to pyjack :func:`__import__` to see what modules are being imported